shuaib7860/GraphHierarchy/README.md

 **Citation info**:  Moutsinas, G., Shuaib, C., Guo, W., & Jarvis, S. (2019), Graph hierarchy and spread of infections, arXiv preprint arXiv:1908.04358

 ## Overview
-Trophic levels and hence trophic coherence can be defined only on networks with well defined sources.
-Trophic coherence, a measure of a network’s hierarchical organisation, has been shown to be linked to a network’s structural and dynamical aspects.
+Trophic levels and hence trophic incoherence can be defined only on networks with well defined sources.
+Trophic incoherence, a measure of a network’s hierarchical organisation, has been shown to be linked to a network’s structural and dynamical aspects.
 Thus trophic analysis of networks had been restricted to the ecological domain, until now.
 In GraphHierarchy we have created the python code which implements the mathematical generalisation of the trophic coherence theory to all networks.
 See citation info for more details.

 ## Features
   - Calculate hierarchical levels for any graph